Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 For more information regarding agents' installation, see [Axway Gateway agents](/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli), [AWS Gateway agents](/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli), [Azure Gateway agent](/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli) and [Istio Gateway agents](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli).

-### Reporting Gateway usage event - automatic reporting for online mode
+### Reporting Gateway Transaction event - automatic reporting for online mode

 You can view the environment in *Enterprise Marketplace > Topology > Environments* once the Traceability Agent is installed.
-The same environment is visible in Amplify platform under the **Organization** menu.
+The same environment is visible in Amplify platform under the **Business Insights -> API Health** menu.

 Once Traceability Agent starts, it detects the Gateway traffic, and begins counting the transactions.
-The Traceability Agent sends the usage counter to the platform on a regular basis (default is 15 minutes).
+The Traceability Agent sends the Transaction Metrics to the platform on a regular basis (default is 15 minutes).

 To change the reporting interval, use the `CENTRAL_USAGEREPORTING_INTERVAL` variable with either a second, minute or hour notation: